Skip to main content

 Combining Strategies — Summary Plus Recent Messages

-In production, the most effective pattern combines summary and window memory.
-You keep the last k messages verbatim for detailed recent context, and prepend a summary of everything older for long-range awareness.
-This gives the model both precision (exact recent messages) and breadth (compressed older context).
+In practice, the most effective pattern combines summary and window memory.
+Keep the last k messages verbatim for detailed recent context, and prepend a summary of everything older for long-range awareness.
+The model gets both precision (exact recent messages) and breadth (compressed older context).

 ConversationSummaryBufferMemory — the best of both worlds